oubaydos/javaRIG/README.md

     .
     ├── ...
         ├── ...
-            ├── Main              # the playground for testing our code ├── RandomGenerator   # the instance generator
+            ├── io.javarig.Main              # the playground for testing our code
+            ├── io.javarig.generator.RandomGenerator   # the instance generator
-            ├── TestClass         # the test class for which we will be trying to generate random objects ├── README.md, LICENSE...   # other files
+            ├── io.javarig.TestClass         # the test class for which we will be trying to generate random objects ├── README.md, LICENSE...   # other files

 To build sources locally follow these instructions.